0xWeakSheep/0xWeakSheep/README.md

 # Hi, I'm 0xWeakSheep.

-> "Be faster, or you will be left in pending."
+# "Be faster, or you will be left in pending."
-> "Be hungry here.🤡🤡🤡"
+Be hungry here.🤡🤡🤡